bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 -   4. default user config: ~/.config/script/script.conf
 -   5. default config: /etc/script/script.conf
 -  define_if_new() function which can be helpful in simpleconf
+- Added host-bup.sh which bups the config files on a host based on its config file.